Work

 Ted Stamm, Designators, Street Art

-In 1976, Stamm started a series of street art work that he labeled “Designators”.
-The primary methods used in the “Designator” series were stencils sprayed or brushed with paint or stamped adhesive labels.
+In 1976, Stamm started a series of street artwork that he labelled “Designators”.
+The primary methods in the “Designator” series were stencils sprayed or brushed with paint or stamped adhesive labels.
 The stencils took the form of the “Dodger”, “T” or “TT” shape and the adhesive labels originated from the “Wooster” shape.
 Stamm continued the series until 1980 and documented these works extensively over time.
-The photographic documentation included different one point street perspectives at various locations in New York City.
+The photographic documentation included different one-point street perspectives at various locations in New York City.
 The “Designators” series was created simultaneously with his paintings and works on paper, which were included in galleries, museum exhibitions and included in press articles.

 Stamm’s peers included many artists creating work in relation to the streets of New York City.
 Richard Artschwager began his “Blps” street art series in 1968 in various street locations.
 In 1973, Forrest Myer installed “The Wall”, a minimal large scale street mural a few blocks from Stamm’s studio, questioning the concept of public space and scale.
 In 1976, the same year that Stamm started his Designator series, Richard Hambleton’s police “chalk” outline, part of a “crime scenes” series, started appearing in Lower Manhattan.
 Also, in 1976, Richard Artschwager installed a number of his “Blps” at the recently opened PS1 in Long Island City.
 Two years later, in 1978, Jean-Michel Basquiat’s “SAMO” tags started appearing around New York City and Sol Lewitt explored “Photogrid” photography documentations of Doors bringing the street inside the art gallery.
 In 1980, Keith Haring started his graffiti art in subways and was included in a major “Post-Graffiti” exhibition in 1983 at the Sidney Janis Gallery.
 These are just a few examples of the work that could be found in the streets and subways predominantly in Lower Manhattan at the time.